syaffers/cyber-talents-qualifiers-2017-write-ups/README.md

-# CyberTalent CTF 2017 Write-ups
+# CyberTalents CTF 2017 Write-ups
+This is my second time doing CTFs so I thought I'd join the crowd and do a write-up.

 I'm using Ubuntu 16.04 for most of these terminal commands.
-I assume that it is installed on the system so I don't have to keep putting in `sudo apt-get install <x>` everywhere.
+I assume that the commands are pre-installed on the system so I don't have to keep putting in `sudo apt-get install <x>` everywhere.
 Time represented in the write-ups are arbitrary.
 Since this was a take-home qualification round, a lot of time was spent out with my family or doing something else.
 I took lots of break.

 ### Sections: